nicholassaylor/Artist-Word-Cloud/README.md

-# Music Artist Word Bubble
+# Music Artist Word Cloud
 ### Note: This project is currently in development.
 Features may not be fully functional and implementation details are subject to change.

 ## Description